Vaasu-Dhand/copyman/README.md

 1. Go to System Preferences → Security & Privacy → Privacy
 2. Select "Accessibility" from the left panel
-3. Add CopyMan to the list of allowed applications
+3. Add Copyman to the list of allowed applications

 ### Build Issues